Information-Theoretic Foundations for Machine Learning: Connecting Learning and Information Theory

 \end{theorem} \begin{proof}

 where $(a)$ follows from the assumption that for all $t$, $X_{t}\perp\theta|(H_{t-1}, Y_t)$. \end{proof}

-The estimation error incurred by an optimal algorithm over horizon $T$ is \emph{exactly} equal to the total information acquired about $\theta$ from the observing the data $H_T$.
+The error incurred by an optimal algorithm over horizon $T$ is \emph{exactly} equal to the total information acquired about $\theta$ from observing the data $H_T$.
 Every nat of \emph{information} about $\theta$ can only be acquired via incurring \emph{error} on a prediction which relied on that information.
 Evidently, an optimal algorithm never makes the same mistake twice, hence resulting in the equality between total loss incurred and total information acquired.
-The duality of error and information have long been known, dating back to results such as the redundancy-capacity theorem which equates the minimax KL-divergence error to the channel capacity.
-As minimax error characterizes performance under the worst-possible scenario, it is natural that it would be equivalent to the channel-capacity, which maximizes the mutual information across all possible prior distributions.
+The duality of error and information has long been known, dating back to results such as the redundancy-capacity theorem which equates the minimax KL divergence error to the channel capacity.
+As minimax error characterizes performance under the worst possible scenario, it is natural that it would be equivalent to the channel capacity, which maximizes the mutual information across all possible prior distributions.
 We provide results of this flavor in Section \ref{subsec:minimax}.
 In this section, we restrict our attention to the Bayesian error and establish novel connections to rate-distortion theory.